eslint/eslint/docs/user-guide/configuring.md

 Note that even with these compatibilities, there are no guarantees that an external parser will work correctly with ESLint and ESLint will not fix bugs related to incompatibilities with other parsers.

-To indicate the npm module to use as your parser, specify it using the `parser` option in your `.eslintrc` file.
+To indicate the npm module to use as your parser, specify it using the `parser` option in your `.eslintrc.*` file.
 For example, the following specifies to use Esprima instead of Espree:

 ```json
 {